 Parkinson’s Disease Research at the CTRND

-Here at the University of Florida CTRND, we are ideally positioned to research and to develop the next generation of novel therapies for Parkinson’s disease and related disorders.
-We have close ties to the the Neurology and Neuroscience departments, as well as the UF Center for Movement Disorders & Neurorestoration.
+At the CTRND, we are ideally positioned to research and to develop the next generation of novel therapies for Parkinson’s disease and related disorders.
+We have close ties to the the neurology and neuroscience departments, as well as the Movement Disorders & Neurorestoration Program at the Norman Fixel Institute for Neurological Diseases at UF Health.
 Although drugs and therapies are the goal, critical work begins here in the lab and at the bench where researchers try to understand the pathological mechanisms of these devastating diseases.
 Here the key to these disorders will be found.